IS teen 'shocked' after UK revokes her citizenship - Journal du Cameroun

-A British teenager who joined the Islamic State group in Syria in 2015 said Wednesday she was shocked by a government decision to revoke her citizenship.
+A British teen who joined the Islamic State group in Syria said Wednesday she was shocked by a government decision to revoke her citizenship and was considering applying to settle in The Netherlands, the homeland of her husband.

-Shamima Begum, who now wants to return home after giving birth in a refugee camp in Syria last weekend, said the order was “unjust”.
+Shamima Begum, who travelled to Syria in 2015 and now wants to return to Britain after giving birth in a refugee camp in Syria last week, said the order was “unjust”.

-“I am a bit shocked,” she told ITV News after learning of the move which was announced in a letter Tuesday from Britain’s interior ministry to her mother in London.
+“I am a bit shocked,” she told ITV News after learning of the move, which was announced in a letter Tuesday from the British government to her mother in London.

-“It’s a bit upsetting and frustrating.
-I feel like it’s a bit unjust on me and my son.”
+She said an “option” could be to apply for citizenship in The Netherlands, where her husband and the father of her newborn child — an IS fighter believed to be held by Kurdish forces in Syria — is from and has relatives.

+“Maybe I can ask for citizenship in Holland,” said Begum.
+“If he gets sent back to prison in Holland I can just wait for him while he is in prison.”

-The case highlights a dilemma facing many European countries, divided over whether to allow jihadists and IS sympathisers home to face prosecution or barring them over security concerns as the so-called “caliphate” crumbles.
+The case highlights a dilemma facing many European countries, divided over whether to allow jihadists and IS sympathisers home to face prosecution or bar them over security concerns as the so-called “caliphate” crumbles.

-A spokeswoman for the interior ministry said on Tuesday it would not comment on individual cases, “but any decisions to deprive individuals of their citizenship are based on all available evidence and not taken lightly”.

-She added that interior minister Sajid Javid was intent on prioritising “the safety and security of Britain and the people who live here”.
+Interior minister Sajid Javid told lawmakers Wednesday that revoking citizenship was “a powerful tool” not used lightly.

+“But when someone turns their back on (our) fundamental values and supports terror they don’t have an automatic right to return to the UK,” he said.

 Begum gave birth to her third child at the weekend, and appealed to British authorities to show “compassion” by allowing her to raise the baby in Britain — while expressing no regret over having joined IS.